© Val Thorens

 When you're done with your ski holiday, you may simply chuck it into your luggage and then into the garage when you get home.
 But a little bit of care on your part can help keep your helmet in tip top condition and ready to go again.

-- Clean regularly, using mild soap and water and then dry with a soft cloth.
-Do not use strong detergents or solvents.
+- clean it regularly, using mild soap and water and then dry with a soft cloth

-- Store away from heat such as a hot radiator or sunshine through a car window.
+- store it away from heat, not near a hot radiator or in sunshine coming through a car window

 So what brands should you look for?